AmyE29/learning-journal/loops.md

     }

 While loops are more dynamic, than for loops,s and you usually use them for lists or until a certain expression meets a criteria.

+# How computers work videos
+i found the videos very interesting.
+I used to work for a company that used to manufacture microprocesor emulators, so I baically knew the bones of how computers worked.
+But explaining how the computer breaks down picutures and souund into binary was really interesting.
+I had heard all of these terms before, but this put it all into a nicely framed package, that made it all finally make sense to me.